whenderpsfly/50039DLSmallProjectGrp6/README.md

 Binaryclass_loadModel.ipynb: A file to load the pretrained binary-class classifier and validate it.

-binaryclass_cnn.pt: Weights for pretrained binary-class classifier, for reproducibility
+binaryclass_cnn.pt: Weights for pretrained binary-class classifier, for reproducibility (2 of them)